 Starting October 20, 2021 face coverings are required for individuals 3 years and older in public indoor spaces in Estes Park.
 Read about the public health order.

-Estes Park is fortunate to offer plenty of opportunity for guests to stay safe during their visit, including physically distanced dining, delicious takeout options, food delivery from Warrior Xpress, clean and sanitized lodging, and local stores providing safe shopping experiences to complement our wide-open spaces and endless outdoor adventures.
+Estes Park is fortunate to offer guests plenty of opportunity to stay safe during their visit, including delicious takeout options, food delivery from Warrior Xpress, clean and sanitized lodging, and local stores providing safe shopping experiences to complement our wide-open spaces and endless outdoor adventures.
 Find detailed information on capacity allowances for each industry, here.

 Timed entry permits are required to enter the Park May 28 through October 11, entrance passes continue to be required.

 Travel information is also available by calling the Visitor Center at 800-443-7837 or 970-577-9900 or via email at: VisitorServices@estes.org.